datarup/ishaApp/README.md

 # API data reader

-A simple chrome extension to read and display data from a third party Rest API, with OAuth2.0 authentication
+A simple chrome extension to read and display data from a third party Rest API, with OAuth2.0 authentication.
+The extension is now live on [Chrome Web Store] (https://chrome.google.com/webstore/detail/vend-client/lgiljbkccbplmikkcenfbhokofjpffob)

 ## Quick Start